-Using the Microwave for Making My Mother’s Southern Cheese Grits:
+Using the Microwave for Making the Grits:

-You might be wondering why I use a microwave to make the grits.
+You might be wondering why I use a microwave to make the cheese grits.
 One reason is that I don’t have to watch the grits to ensure that it isn’t burning.
 Secondly, the microwave produces perfect grits every time!

 Through the years, I’ve learned several things that are necessary for producing the perfect grits in the microwave.
 First, the microwave safe bowl needs to have a lid and be on the tallish side to ensure that you don’t end up with a sticky mess in your microwave.
 I use a 2.5 quart round bowl that’s about 8-1/2 inches in diameter and 3-1/2 inches tall.